Caoimhinv/pands-project2021/README.md

 Again we can see clearly that the setosa species is quite distinct from the other two in each of the variables, especially petal dimensions.
 In terms of sepal dimensions, versicolar and virginica are quite closely aligned, but less so when it comes to petal dimensions where we can see a bit of divergence.
 However it doesn't quite separate them.

 ### 2.6
 Most of the literature I read when embarking on this project suggested that only one species, setosa, could be separated linearly.
 This was quite clearly borne out through all of my analysis.
-There does appear to be another method that can discriminate between the other two species - **nonlinear principal component analysis** - though the scary wikipedia entry convinces me to leave that to another day!
+There does appear to be another method that can discriminate between the other two species - **nonlinear principal component analysis** - though the scary wikipedia entry convinces me to leave that to another day :confused:!
 A further progression on this project would be to create an algorithim to test whether we could predict the species just from the attributes.
 I presume we'll be looking into this area later in the course.

 ## References